hyperknot/openfreemap/README.md

 ### HTTPS certs

 The current HTTPS system is made to use long term Cloudflare origin certificates.
-The same certificates are uploaded to all the server.
+The same certificates are uploaded to all the servers.
 This is only possible because CF certs are valid for 15 years.

 Once Load Balancing on CF is working, next step will be to integrate Let's Encrypt.
 If you know how to do this, please comment in the Discussions.